Job in Islam: Qur'anic commentary and Muslim tradition

 Muslim historical literature fleshes out Job's story and describes him as being a late descendant of the patriarch Noah.
 Similar to the Hebrew Bible's narrative, Ibn Kathir mentions that Satan heard the angels of God speak of Job as being the most faithful man of his generation.
 Job, being a chosen prophet of God, would remain committed in daily prayer and would frequently call to God, thanking God for blessing him with abundant wealth and a large family.
 But Satan planned to turn the God-fearing Job away from God and wanted Job to fall into disbelief and corruption.
 Therefore, God allowed Satan to afflict Job with distress and intense illness and suffering, as God knew that Job would never turn away from his Lord.
 Although Job's possessions were destroyed and he suffered many calamities, he remained steadfast in his worship of God and remained committed to his religion.
 Satan then appeared to Job in the guise of an old man and suggested that God was not rewarding Job for his prayer.
 Job, however, rebuked Satan and told him that God is all-knowing and does what He thinks is best.
 It is said that then Satan, having failed at tempting Job, turned to Job's wife, who was also a faithful woman.
 Satan reminded Job's wife of her life before Job's affliction and how they were abundant in family and fortune.
 Job's wife, although she did not lose faith, burst into tears and asked Job to tell God to remove this suffering from the household.
 Job, in his misery, rebuked his wife and told her that this suffering had been for a relatively short period of time and, without thinking, told her that he would beat her with 100 strokes for complaining.
-After Job was cured, God ordered him to take some grass and to hit her 100 times.
+After Job was cured, God ordered him to take some grass and to hit her once with 100 blades of grass.
 By doing this, Job fulfilled his promise to God but didn't hurt her.
 This Islamic narrative has now become symbolic and is often used by Islamic preachers as a reminder to be kind with wives.

 Philip K. Hitti asserted that the subject was an Arab and the setting was Northern Arabia.

+The plant known in English as Job's tears (Coix lacryma-jobi) takes its name from Arabic دموع أيوب (dumūʿ ʾAyyūb), the name used by Arab merchants who introduced the plant to Europe in the Middle Ages.
+They used the pseudocarps for misbaha (prayer beads) and associated them with the account of the suffering of Job (Ayyub) in the Quran.